knoup/xviii/README.md

  *This is my first real project, hence the generally amateurish code.

- *This file may or may not be 100% updated
+ *This file may be incomplete or outdated.

  *There is code for random menu wallpapers.
 My personal collection is nearly 30MB in size, and thus I won't upload it on Github for the time being.
 However, you are free to place your own images in the dir assets/gfx/backgrounds.